-When the transmission is in DRIVE, it will operate automatically, shifting between the eight available gears.
-To engage AutoStick, simply tap one of the steering wheel-mounted shift paddles (+/-).
-Tapping (-) to enter AutoStick mode will downshift the transmission to the next lower gear, while using (+) to enter AutoStick mode will retain the current gear.
-When AutoStick is active, the current transmission gear is displayed in the instrument cluster.
+When the transmission is in DRIVE or SPORT mode, it will operate automatically, shifting between the eight available gears.
+To activate Paddle Shift mode, simply tap one of the steering wheel-mounted shift paddles (+/-) while in DRIVE or SPORT mode.
+Tapping (-) to enter Paddle Shift mode will downshift the transmission to the next lower gear, while using (+) to enter Paddle Shift mode will retain the current gear.
+When Paddle Shift mode is active, the current transmission gear is displayed in the instrument cluster.

-In AutoStick mode, the transmission will shift up or down when (+/-) is manually selected by the driver, unless an engine lugging or overspeed condition would result.
+In Paddle Shift mode, the transmission will shift up or down when (+/-) is manually selected by the driver, unless an engine lugging or overspeed condition would result.
 It will remain in the selected gear until another upshift or downshift is chosen, except as described below.

 - The transmission will automatically downshift as the vehicle slows (to prevent engine lugging) and will display the current gear. - The transmission will automatically downshift to first gear when coming to a stop.
-After a stop, the driver should manually upshift (+) the transmission as the vehicle is accelerated. - You can start out, from a stop, in first or second gear.
-Tapping (+) at a stop will allow starting in second gear.
+After a stop, the driver should manually upshift (+) the transmission as the vehicle is accelerated. - You can start out, from a stop, in first or second gear (or third gear, in 4LO range, Snow mode, or Sand mode).
+Tapping (+) (at a stop) will allow starting in second gear.
 Starting out in second gear can be helpful in snowy or icy conditions. - If a requested downshift would cause the engine to over-speed, that shift will not occur.

-- The system will ignore attempts to upshift at too low of a vehicle speed. - Holding the (-) paddle depressed will downshift the transmission to the lowest gear possible at the current speed. - Transmission shifting will be more noticeable when AutoStick is engaged. - The system may revert to automatic shift mode if a fault or overheat condition is detected.
+- The system will ignore attempts to upshift at too low of a vehicle speed. - Holding the (-) paddle depressed will downshift the transmission to the lowest gear possible at the current speed. - Transmission shifting will be more noticeable when Paddle Shift mode is enabled. - The system may revert to automatic shift mode if a fault or overheat condition is detected.